 Up to $7500 is the maximum grant amount.

-Applications can be made by calling the WAP agency that is closest to you, or visit the website of the U.S. Department of Energy for further details.
-Applications may ask for proof of income, or proof of homeownership.
+Applications can be made by calling the WAP agency that is closest to you or by visiting the website of the U.S. Department of Energy for further details.
+Applications may ask for proof of income or proof of homeownership.

 Low-Income Home Energy Assistance Program (LIHEAP)